 Glaucon goes on to dispute Socrates' view of justice as its own reward by claiming that we have direct reasons (from the inside) to be unjust.
-He identifies a root cause in human nature that underwrites and legitimates a life of injustice: pleonexia ($\tau\dot{\eta}v \pi\lambda\epsilon\sigmav\epsilon\xi(\alpha v, 359c4-5)$), an innate desire to outdo others and get as much as possible for oneself.
+He identifies a root cause in human nature that underwrites and legitimates a life of injustice: pleonexia ($\tau\dot{\eta}v$ $\pi\lambda\epsilon$ ov $\epsilon\xi(\alpha v$, 359c4-5), an innate desire to outdo others and get as much as possible for oneself.
 This is an objection to Socrates' view of justice grounded in a notion of what's naturally good for us.

 Adeimantus' objection concentrates instead on what others say is good for us.
-He argues that when we consider the reasons we're given (from the outside) to be just, they are indirectly but equally as much reasons to be unjust.
+He argues that when we consider the reasons we're given (from the outside) to be just, they are on closer inspection reasons to be unjust.
 The cause of injustice, on this view, does not lie primarily in an innate human desire but in the world around us: in how we come to be conditioned throughout our lives to think about justice.

 It's Adeimantus, then, who first puts on the table the core theme of education in the Republic.
-To support his objection, he cites verses from canonical poetry, with which he clearly has a close acquaintance.13 But several other authority figures and sources of education also receive scrutiny in Adeimantus' speech, including parents (362e5), priests and prophets (364b5), sophists (365c1), rhetoricians and politicians (365d4-5), and lawgivers (365e2-3).
+To support his objection, he cites verses from canonical poetry, with which he clearly has a close acquaintance.
+But several other authority figures and sources of education also receive scrutiny in Adeimantus' speech, including parents (362e5), priests and prophets (364b5), sophists (365c1), rhetoricians and politicians (365d4-5), and lawgivers (365e2-3).
 Adeimantus claims that those who recommend justice in civic life always do so in instrumentalist and transactional terms, due to the honor and material success that result from a reputation for justice and the divine rewards that a just person enjoys in an imagined afterlife.
-Those who advise against injustice likewise invoke the punishment it incurs, both human and divine.14 Beyond such instrumental reasons for acting justly, however, "they have nothing else to say" (363e3).
+Those who advise against injustice likewise invoke the punishment it incurs, both human and divine.
+Beyond such instrumental reasons for acting justly, however, "they have nothing else to say" (363e3).
 No one recommends justice as a good worth pursuing for its own sake.

 Adeimantus also draws attention to other ways people speak about the just life.
-He notes that many of the things we hear about justice and injustice, expressed both in private and in culture by poets ($i\delta(q \tau \epsilon \lambda \epsilon \gamma \delta \mu \epsilon v \circ v \kappa \alpha i \dot{u} \pi \dot{o} \pi \sigma \iota \eta \tau \hat{\omega} v, 363e6-364a1$), stress the difficulty of acting justly compared with the pleasant and easy path of injustice: people who are unjust with wealth and power are admired and deemed happy ($\epsilon \dot{u} \delta \alpha \iota \mu o v (\zeta \epsilon \iota v)$, while those who are just but weak and poor are dishonored and despised (364a5-b2).
+He notes that many of the things we hear about justice and injustice, expressed both in private and in culture by poets ($i\delta(q \tau \epsilon \lambda \epsilon \gamma \delta \mu \epsilon v \circ v \kappa \alpha i \dot{\upsilon} \pi \dot{\upsilon} \pi \dot{\upsilon} \pi \dot{\upsilon} \pi \dot{\upsilon} \pi \dot{\upsilon} \tau \dot{\upsilon} \pi \dot{\upsilon} \tau \dot{\upsilon}$ and power are admired and deemed happy (εὐδαιμονίζειν), while those who are just but weak and poor are dishonored and despised (364a5-b2).
 Living well, according to these accounts, does not require living justly.
-Indeed, in popular depictions even the gods are not so enamored with justice that they are immune to being influenced: with enough sacrifices and offerings, Adeimantus observes, Homer himself affirms that those who act unjustly can avoid divine retribution (364d3-e2; quoting from lliad 9.
+Indeed, in popular depictions even the gods are not so enamored with justice that they are immune to being influenced: with enough sacrifices and offerings, Adeimantus observes, Homer himself affirms that those who act unjustly can avoid divine retribution (364d3-e2; quoting from Iliad 9.
 497-501).
 Along with the instrumentalist and transactional accounts mentioned at 362e-363e, these views of justice together advocate a vision of the good life where every bad deed can go unpunished.